Try the Poliquin Step-Ups Exercise for knee pain

-If any of you have suffered from knee pain in the past then chances are you could do with strengthening your VMO (vastus medialis oblique): the tear-drop shaped muscle above the knee on the inside of your quad.
+The Poliquin Step-Up is our top exercise to include in your training to strengthen your VMO muscle.
+If you’ve ever suffered from knee pain in the past, chances are you could do with strengthening your VMO; the tear-drop shaped muscle above the knee on the inside of your quad.
 This is the muscle that works to extend the knee and protects it upon contact with the ground.

-Knee pain is more often than not an imbalance in the quadricep muscles: most commonly the vastus lateralis, on the outside of the quad, being too strong and the VMO being too weak.
+Knee pain is generally caused by an imbalance in the quadricep muscles: in most cases with the vastus lateralis, on the outside of the quad, being too strong and the VMO being too weak.
 This imbalance leads to the patella, or kneecap, tracking getting pulled out of line which results in pain.

-Our primary recommendation in these cases is to do some soft tissue work, such as foam rolling, to relieve tightness in the quadriceps muscles.
-Following this you should try to follow a structurally balanced training program which focuses on strengthening your VMO and evens out muscular imbalances: ensuring you regain pain-free function of your knee.
+If you are suffering from knee pain, our primary recommendation is to do some soft tissue work, such as foam rolling, to relieve tightness in the quadriceps muscles.
+Following this you should follow a structurally balanced training program which focuses on strengthening and building your vastus medialis oblique muscle and evening out muscular imbalances: ensuring you regain pain-free function of your knee.

-We can’t stress enough how effective this exercise is for anyone with knee pain, but aside from that, a strong VMO will ensure far greater sporting potential and greatly reduces the risk of injuries in the future, making this a powerful exercise for us all!
+We can’t stress enough how effective the Poliquin Step-Up exercise is to fix knee pain but, alongside that, a strong VMO will also ensure far greater strength potential and greatly reduces the risk of injuries in the future; making this an important exercise for everyone to include in their training!